ART’s London office points to growing interest in private markets

 “The new London office is currently focused only on infrastructure, though this will expand in coming years,” Weaver said.

-This presence, he explained, has been helpful in relation to investments that the fund currently owns, as well as underwriting potential investments.
+This presence, he said, has been helpful in relation to investments that the fund currently owns, as well as underwriting potential investments.

 “The team work with external investment managers to source new investment opportunities for our 2.4 million members,” Weaver said.

-He added that ART is particularly focused on making larger investments in infrastructure, which allows the fund to leverage its scale and offer lower fees to its members.
+He said that ART is particularly focused on making larger investments in infrastructure, which allows the fund to leverage its scale and offer lower fees to its members.

 Over the past 18 months, ART has merged with CBA Group Super, Alcoa Super, AVSuper, and Woolworths Group.
 It’s also recently been announced that Qantas Super will be merging with the fund next year, which will see it welcome another 26,000 members and approximately $9 billion in funds under management.